 Pharmacies in Mexico

-Expats should have no problem finding pharmacies in Mexico as there are many available around the country.
+Expats should have no problem finding pharmacies in Mexico.
 Some pharmacies are open 24 hours and some offer clinics and consultations with a healthcare worker.

 Expats who do not speak Spanish may prefer pharmacies linked to private hospitals where they are more likely to find English-speaking staff.